 In partnership with The Conversation, #Trending brings you Curious Kids, a series where we ask experts to answer questions from kids.

 Hello, curious kids!
-Have you got a question you’d like an expert to answer?Ask an adult to send it firstname.lastname@example.org.
-Please tell us your name, age,and which country you are from.
+Have you got a question you’d like an expert to answer?Ask an adult to send it email@example.com.
+Please tell us your name, age and which city you live in.

 |Rise above the clutter | Choose your news | City Press in your inbox|

 |City Press is an agenda-setting South African news brand that publishes across platforms.
 Its flagship print edition is distributed on a Sunday.|